DrKins/react-canvas-game/README.md

 - **Obstacle Behavior:**

-  - Each slime moves toward the player at a constant speed.
+  - Each box moves toward the player at a constant speed.

 - **Collision Detection:**
-  - When the player (yellow circle) collides with a black box, the box is destroyed and removed from the canvas.
+  - When the player collides with a box, the player is pushed, game will end when player is out of screen.

 ---